spring-framework-books/cloud-native-spring-in-action-PolarBookshop/readme.md

 For the Polar Bookshop system, we’ll use the k8s folder in each application project as a base and define overlays in the polar-deployment repository

+## Versioning release candidates for continuous delivery
+For Polar Bookshop, we’ll adopt a simple solution and use the Git commit hash directly to identify our release candidates.
+Therefore, we’ll ignore the version number configured in the Gradle project (which could instead be used as the display version name).
+For example, a release candidate for Catalog Service would be ghcr.io/<your_github_username>/catalog-service:<commit-hash>.
 ## Run
 Add GitHub Container Registry